England-Norfolk Flag

 The hall's privately owned now and reportedly falling down so you're not allowed in and the closest you'll get is the old gatehouse.

-These are the same Astleys who married[1] into the equally wealthy Delaval family in Northumberland and would end up, rather conveniently, copping for their lot.
+These are the same Astleys who married into the equally wealthy Delaval family in Northumberland.
+It's not thought that the vows included the line 'To love and to cherish and to never gonna give you up' but the Astleys ended up copping for the Delavals' lot.

 In fact, there's a very northern feel here and the terraced streets wouldn't look out of place in the North East, somewhere like Shildon, say?